For those who enjoy being practical and hands-on, a career in carpentry can be varied and fulfilling.

 - Avoid objectives: Avoid discussing your career goals in your CV profile – if you think they’re necessary, briefly mention them in your cover letter instead.

-Quick tip: If spelling and grammar isn’t a strong point of yours, make use of a our partner’s CV builder It’ll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is free!
+Quick tip: If spelling and grammar isn’t a strong point of yours, make use of a our quick-and-easy CV Builder It’ll help you avoid overlooking spelling mistakes and grammar errors and, best of all, is free!

 What to include in your carpenter CV profile?